 Parameter Description blocksize Specifies the number of events to include in a published event block.
 The default value is 1. transactional Sets the event block type to transactional.
 The default value is normal. dateformat Specifies the date format.
 The default value is "%Y-%m-%d %H:%M:%S". tibrvservice Specifies the Rendezvous service used by the Tibco RV transport created by the connector.
 The default service name is "rendezvous". tibrvnetwork Specifies the network interface used by the Tibco RV transport created by the connector.
-The default network depends on the type of daemon used by the connector.

-Parameter Description tibrvdaemon Specifies the Rendezvous daemon used by the connector.
-The default is the default socket created by the local daemon. configfilesection Specifies the name of the section in /etc/ connectors.config to parse for configuration parameters.
+The default network depends on the type of daemon used by the connector. tibrvdaemon Specifies the Rendezvous daemon used by the connector.
+The default is the default socket created by the local daemon. configfilesection Specifies the name of the section in /etc/connectors.config to parse for configuration parameters.
 Specify the value as [configfilesection]. ignorecsvparseerrors When a field in an input CSV event cannot be parse, insert a null value and continue publishing. protofile Specifies the .proto file that contains the Google Protocol Buffers message definition.
 This definition is used to convert event blocks to protobuf messages.
 When you specify this parameter, you must also specify the protomsg parameter. protomsg Specifies the name of a Google Protocol Buffers message in the .proto file that you specified with the protofile parameter.
-Event blocks are converted into this message.
+Event blocks are converted into this message. csvfielddelimiter Specifies the character delimiter for field data in input CSV events.
+The default delimiter is the , character. noautogenfield Specifies that input events are missing the key field that is autogenerated by the source window.